If you’re looking for something a little different in the chocolate chip cookie world, try these soft, hearty, chewy Rye Chocolate Chip Cookies!

 Rye Chocolate Chip Cookies

 Chocolate chip cookies are never boring, but I still enjoy finding new ways to make them in different ways.
 I recently got a bag of rye flour from King Arthur Baking along with a few recipe ideas for using it.
-I kept coming back to these Rye Chocolate Chip Cookies, intrigued by the promise of a tasty twist on a classic.
+I kept coming back to these Rye Chocolate Chip Cookies.
+Intrigued by the promise of a tasty twist on a classic, I couldn’t resist giving them a try.

 And I must say I have been extremely pleased with the result.
 The rye flour adds a hearty, nutty flavor that I really enjoy.
 Underneath that, they’re still the kind of chocolate chip cookies we all know and love.
 But the rye flour gives them that little extra something to make them different.